alesya-h/zenbook-duo-2024-ux8406ma-linux/README.md

 You MUST log out and log in again after doing it.

+Before the next steps, you may need or want to change the scaling settings or change the config at the top of `duo` based on the version of the duo that you have (1080p vs 3k display models)

 After that go to Settings -> Keyboard -> (at the bottom) Keyboard Shortcuts -> View and Customize Shortcuts -> Custom Shortcuts and press +.

 * Name: "toggle dualscreen mode" or anything else.